The Vermont Woodworking School Immersion Program is a full-time furniture design and woodworking education program.

 First Semester - Foundations 1

-This 9-week course is structured around building a Shaker-style end table while introducing the fundamentals of woodworking and furniture making.
+This 9-week class is structured around building a Shaker-style end table while introducing the fundamentals of woodworking and furniture making.
 You'll spend time sharpening and tuning your hand planes and learn safe practices in our machine shop.

 When we aren't talking about wood movement or laying out dovetails for some hand-cut joinery, you can work on your turning skills or catch up on your drafting.